public-transport/hafas-client/docs/reachable-from.md

-# `reachableFrom(location, [opt])`
+# `reachableFrom(address, [opt])`

-This method can be used to compute the area around a location that is reachable within a certain time.
+This method can be used to get stations reachable within a certain time from an address.
 This concept is called [isochrone diagram](https://en.wikipedia.org/wiki/Isochrone_map#Transportation_planning).

-*Note*: It appears that HAFAS cannot generate actual isochrones, but a list of reachable stations, which you can estimate the isochrone(s) from.
+*Note*: It appears that HAFAS cannot generate actual isochrones, but only the list of reachable stations, which you can estimate the isochrone(s) from.

-`location` must be an [*FPTF* `location` object](https://github.com/public-transport/friendly-public-transport-format/blob/1.1.1/spec/readme.md#location-objects).
+`address` must be an [*FPTF* `location` object](https://github.com/public-transport/friendly-public-transport-format/blob/1.1.1/spec/readme.md#location-objects).

 With `opt`, you can override the default options, which look like this: